iazzari1995/iazzari_scripts/README.md

 # Automation things

-This README has examples of simple automations daily that I did and help me a lot on a daily basis.
+This repository has examples of simple automations daily that I did and help me a lot on a daily basis.

 # Requirements